A good engineering culture attracts top-notch engineers and increases productivity without burning them out.

 “People work better when they know what the goal is and why.
 It is important that people look forward to coming to work in the morning and enjoy working.”

-I know, some engineers could care less about a company’s mission.
-They just want to race through their 8 to 5 and collect a paycheck.
-Nothing more!
+Sure, some engineers couldn’t care less about a company’s mission.
+They just want to breeze through their 9 to 5 and cash in.
+No biggie!

 11. High-quality work is contagious